NotNite/Reatkact/README.md

 ### Implemented features

 Currently, the only implemented components are `atkText` and `atkTextButton`, with a subset of props implemented for them.
 Most things beyond position/size are not implemented.

-Props currently work by marshalling the props object to a C# struct, which as a result means public refs do not work well.
-In the future, this will just be changed to setting properties on the C# class in the JavaScript renderer.
 Events are not implemented yet, as they need a custom callback system.

 SeString macros work in text, but they need to be escaped as a string because of the used characters (e.g. `{"<color(0xFFFFFF)>Red text!<color(stackcolor)>"}`), and they aren't fully evaluated.
 This might be converted into a separate component in the future.